-Linny Kenney is a Musician/Artist/Leather Designer who specializes in the creation of high-end chef knife rolls and custom guitar straps.
+Linny Kenney is the owner of Linny Kenney Leather, a leather design studio specializing in high-end chef knife rolls and custom guitar straps.

 She attended PSU on a talent grant where she earned her B.A. in Music (Vocal Performance).
 She went on to continue her study of Classical and Musical Theater vocal styles at the Neil Semer Vocal Institute in Coesfeld, Germany and New York City.

-Music was and continues to be a huge part of Linny’s life, but painting has always served as a calming, separate artistic avenue practiced alongside music.
+After many years training and performing as a musician, Linny began developing herself as a visual artist and moved from painting with oils on canvas to painting and etching onto her own leather creations.
 Linny apprenticed with “Chief Talking Beard”, a master leather worker, in the San Francisco Bay Area in 2007.
 Chief Talking Beard ran his leather business in British Columbia and later in Los Angeles, CA in the late 60’s and early 70’s and graciously handed down many of his out-of-production solid brass buckles to Linny.
 Her love of music pours into every guitar strap and her appreciation and love for food well made pours into every chef’s roll.

 Littleton, NH is currently the home of Linny Kenney Leather where custom chef knife rolls, guitar and bass straps, bags, belts, wallets, cuffs, and various other fine leather goods are hand crafted.
 After a 3,700 mile solo horseback ride with her beloved horse, Sojourner, and her friend, Walter, in the support truck, the shop uprooted from its previous California home and settled in to a lovely little place on the Ammonoosuc river.